ChaoZhang123/EGA-API-Python-Wrapper/README.md

 # EGA-API-Python-Wrapper
 This is the python wrapper for the EGA API, in order that it will be more friendly to use.

+If you want to use this code, please add "from EGA import Session" to your code.

 The main class is 'Session'.

 When initializing a dialogue, newSession = newSession()